tsaience/dotfiles/README.md

 # dotfiles
-Collection of dotfiles, configured somewhat to my personal preferencec.
+Collection of dotfiles, configured somewhat to my personal preferences.